Simon Baldwin

 Simon has worked in communication his entire career.
 Qualifying as a journalist in the ’80s, Simon set up his own agency in 1988, aged just 22.
 Over the next 30 years, Simon’s business and subsequent incarnations managed the communication for clients in the retail, tourism and leisure industries across the U.K.

 In 2007, Simon sold his agency and created the UK’s first ‘destination marketing’ team, becoming one of the UK’s earliest adopters of social media for commercial use – initially for shopping centres and then for the benefit of town and city destinations.
+On this front, he was a mentor on the Portas Pilot project, founded MallToMobile (to support the UK’s shopping centre industry) followed by SOCIALiSTREET (demonstrating how towns and cities could best utilise digital and social media).

-In December 2019 – after a seven-week long ballot – businesses and organisations across the town gave their support to CuparNow.
-The model was proved: sustainable delivery of managed, integrated digital and social media communication and services in support of multiple audiences.
-It created the world’s first Digital Improvement District with a five year term (2019-2024).
-Funded by businesses and organisations in the town, the results from the pilot were published in a Toolkit (with the Scottish Government for approval and adoption) to help shape how digital is deployed to support towns across Scotland.
+Funded by businesses and organisations in the town, the results from the pilot were published in a Toolkit to help shape how digital is deployed to support towns across Scotland.
 The same information was submitted as evidence for the Scottish Government’s 2020 Towns Review.

 A regular commentator on media channels, Simon advises place managers (and their key partners) on how they can best use the collaboration of available technology to support their destinations’ businesses, residents, visitors and community stakeholders.